 Day 1

 Check in to Hilltop Cabins in the charming beach town of Grand Marais.
-One-, two-, and three-bedroom cabins are available along with motel rooms.
-Get your bearings at the nearby Grand Sable Visitor Center (E21090 County Road H-58, 906-494-2660) then take in Sable falls and the Log Slide—a sandy precipice where lumbermen slid logs down to Lake Superior.
+Two- and three-bedroom cabins are available along with motel rooms.
+Get your bearings at the nearby Grand Sable Visitor Center then take in Sable falls and the Log Slide—a sandy precipice where lumbermen slid logs down to Lake Superior.

 Day 2

-Drive to Hurricane River Campground and set up camp.
+Drive to Hurricane River Campground (you know the drill, reservations required) and set up camp.
 Hike 3 miles to Twelvemile Beach for lunch.
 Lounge on the beach.
 Hike up the dunes.
 In the afternoon, hike back to Hurricane River for dinner and playing at the river mouth.

 Day 3